Chris d'Entremont: Federal politics

 On 21 October 2019, d'Entremont was elected as the Member of Parliament in West Nova, defeating Liberal candidate Jason Deveau (the incumbent MP, Liberal Colin Fraser, did not seek re-election).
 He was the only non-Liberal MP elected from Nova Scotia and representing the easternmost riding among Conservatives elected in the 2019 federal election.

 In 2019, Conservative leader Andrew Scheer appointed d'Entremont to be Shadow Minister of Official Languages and a member of the Standing Committee on Official Languages.
 He served as Shadow Minister for Intergovernmental Affairs in Erin O'Toole's Shadow Cabinet.
 D'Entremont also sat as a member of the Standing Committee on Health.

 On 20 September 2021, d'Entremont was re-elected as the MP for West Nova, defeating Liberal challenger Alxys Chamberlain by almost 20 percentage points.
 He was appointed as deputy speaker in November.

 On 28 April 2025, he won re-election in the newly renamed Acadie—Annapolis riding against former provincial Liberal MLA Ronnie LeBlanc.
 He was the sole member of his party to win a federal riding in Nova Scotia in the 2025 election.
-On November 4, 2025, he left the Conservative Party and crossed the floor to join the Liberals in support of Prime Minister Mark Carney's government, citing issues with the leadership of Conservative Party leader Pierre Poilievre.
-This decision sparked passionate responses from constituents and other members of Parliament. d'Entremont's party crossing came shortly after the tabling of Budget 2025, and with his crossing, the Liberal minority government became two seats away from forming a majority government.
+On 4 November 2025, he left the Conservative Party and crossed the floor to join the Liberals in support of Prime Minister Mark Carney's government, citing issues with the leadership of Conservative Party leader Pierre Poilievre.
+This decision sparked passionate responses from constituents and other members of Parliament. d'Entremont's party crossing came shortly after the tabling of budget 2025, and with his crossing, the Liberal minority government became two seats away from forming a majority government.
 Shortly after the floor crossing the Royal Canadian Mounted Police launched an investigation into online threats made against d'Entremont.

+At the time of the 2025 Canadian federal election, he lived in Tusket, Nova Scotia.